Brewers vs. Angels Player Props Betting Odds

 |1

-Bet on player props for Brian Anderson or other Brewers players with DraftKings Sportsbook.
+Bet on player props for Willy Adames or other Brewers players with DraftKings Sportsbook.

 Buy officially licensed gear for your favorite teams and players at Fanatics!